Imperial students working in the Enterprise Lab

 Postgraduate students on a research course

-If you are starting a business during (or after) your course which has in any way been inspired by your research you may be affected by the College’s or your funder’s Intellectual Property policy.
-Please speak to your academic supervisor if you are looking to go down this route.
-There is College help available to help you if you wish to create a College spin-out with your research.
-The best place to find out more is by approaching the College’s Research Office.
+If you are starting a business during (or after) your course which has in any way been inspired by your research, you may be affected by the Imperial’s, or your funder’s, intellectual property policies.
+Speak to your academic supervisor if you are considering this route to discuss any restrictions that may be placed on you.
+Help is available if you want to create a business with your research.
+The best place to find out more is by approaching Imperial’s Research Office to discuss your particular circumstances.

 Further resources